Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball: Decision process framework

+In (\ref{eq:T}-\ref{eq:pi}), non-italicized uppercase letters (e.g. $\Up{S}_n, \Up{A}_n, \text{and }\Up{R}_{n+1}$) represent random variables while italicized lowercase letters represent realized values of the corresponding random variables.
+Specifically, $\Up{S}_n$ represents the agent's state in step $n$ of an episode from the MDP, $\Up{A}_n$ represents the action taken in that step, and $\Up{R}_{n+1}$ is the subsequent reward given that state-action pair.

-Figure \ref{fig:graph_pic} illustrates a MDP in context of a basketball play.
-In basketball terms, we use $\pi(\cdot)$ to represent the probability that the ballcarrier takes a shot (or other actions, as we explore later) given his current state.
-If he takes a shot, $R(\cdot)$ dictates the expected point value of that shot.
-If he decides not to shoot, $T(\cdot)$ denotes the probabilities of the ball entering any other state given his current state.
+For our basketball context, we define an episode as the sequence of events comprising a single play from start to finish.
+A play is initialized in some state $s_0$, and $\pi(\cdot)$ determines the probability that the ballcarrier takes a shot (or other actions, as we explore later) given that state.
+If he decides not to shoot, $P(\cdot)$ governs the probability of the ball entering any other state given the current state.
+If he does take a shot, $R(\cdot)$ dictates the expected point value of that shot.
+Figure A.1 in \ref{suppA} shows a graph of these relationships in context of a basketball play.
 In our case, the governing probabilities are unobserved for each of these components and hence must be estimated.
-We refer the reader to \cite{sutton1998reinforcement} for a more expansive introduction to reinforcement learning and Markov decision processes.
+We refer the reader to \cite{sutton2018reinforcement} and \cite{puterman2014markov} for a more expansive introduction to reinforcement learning and Markov decision processes.